-As covered in later parts of this handbook, here are things you can do to prepare that will provide greater protection to your family and your property.
+As covered in later parts of this handbook, here are 10 things you can do to prepare that will provide greater protection to your family and your property.

-- 1) Gather your emergency supplies.
+1) Gather your emergency supplies.
 You can gather emergency supplies in your house now.
 Check and restock each month so that the supplies are complete, not outdated or used.
 Avoid rushing to a store during an emergency to gather your supplies.
 There will be long lines and empty shelves.
 You will add to the crowd and confusion.
-The good news is many items you need are probably already in your home (see Part 3 of this book). - 2) Create an evacuation plan for both a flood and a hurricane.
+The good news is many items you need are probably already in your home (see Part 3 of this book).

+2) Create an evacuation plan for both a flood and a hurricane.
 They are different.
-For a hurricane, your plan may include sheltering in your house if it is sufficiently reinforced (see # 5) and outside the evacuation zone.
-If you can't use your house, use a suitable alternative structure (a friend's or relative's house) or a shelter that is officially open (listen to local radio and television) (see Part 3). - For a flood, evacuate to high ground outside the evacuation zone (see white pages of your phone book) only if: (i) experience has shown that your area is prone to flooding, or (ii) you are instructed by local officials to evacuate.
-In any event, do not drive through high water "turn around, don't drown."
+For a hurricane, your plan may include sheltering in your house if it is outside the evacuation zone and sufficiently strong (see # 5).
+If you can't use your house, use a suitable alternative structure (a friend's or relative's house) or a shelter that is officially open (listen to local radio and television) (see Part 3).

+For a flood, evacuate to high ground outside the evacuation zone if: (i) there is a flood strong enough so that you cannot stand, or (ii) you are instructed by local radio and television to evacuate.
 Once you have evacuated, the wait may be many hours (see Part 3).
-Discuss and practice drills of your evacuation plan with your family each year. - 3) Know your property and take appropriate action.
+Discuss and practice drills of your evacuation plan with your family each year.

+- 3) Know your property and take appropriate action.
 Look at where you are located.
-If the land has flooded or is shown to be in a special flood hazard area, you should consider flood insurance.
-If trees overhang your house, you should consider trimming or cutting the branches overhead which may damage your house in a storm.
-If the property is near a ridge or open land or water, it may be especially susceptible to wind damage during a storm or hurricane (see Part 4). - 4) Know your house and take appropriate action.
+If the land floods or you live in coastal counties, you should consider flood insurance.
+You should consider trimming or cutting the branches that overhang your house since they may damage your house in a storm.
+If the property is near a ridge, it may be especially susceptible to wind damage during a storm or hurricane (see Part 4). - 4) Know your house and take appropriate action.
 When was your house built?
 Does it have connectors to tie the roof to the wall or the wall to the foundation?
 When will you need to re-roof?
 Look at your blueprints.
-They may be available from your home builder, your local building department, or your architect (see Part 4). - 5) Strengthen your house.
-A recently-built house should have hurricane clips to tie the roof to the wall and strong connectors from the wall
+They may be available from your homebuilder, your local building department, or your architect (see Part 4). - 5) Strengthen your house.
+A recently-built house should have hurricane clips to tie the roof to the wall and strong connectors from the wall to the foundation.
+If your house was built before then, you can still retrofit at a reasonable cost.
+All households should consider the many options now available to protect your windows, garage and doors.
+You can also strengthen your roof when it is time to re-roof.
+The steps a homeowner can take will vary with each house, but for a majority of homeowners, there are a few steps that can make a significant difference (see Part 4).